sjnakib/portfolio-v3/specification.md

 - Two-column structure on desktop with perfect 50/50 split using CSS Grid
 - Alternating image position (left/right) for visual interest across rows
 - Single column stacked layout on mobile devices
-- More compact design with reduced spacing and optimized typography:
+- Mobile-optimized design with appropriate spacing and typography:
-  - Smaller text sizes for better information density
+  - Optimized text sizes for better readability on small screens
-  - Reduced vertical spacing between elements
+  - Improved vertical spacing between elements for better separation
-  - Consistent height across all project cards regardless of content
+  - Consistent height for project images (200px on mobile, 250px on small screens, 400px on desktop)
-  - Overflow scrolling for content sections if needed
+  - Content fully displayed without scrollbars on mobile for better user experience
 - Enhanced visual hierarchy with improved spacing and subtle design touches:
   - Subtle border-bottom for project title
   - Slight background color for project type badge